aau-giraf/web-api/README.md

 To run the project locally with a MySQL database first do the following:

 0. Prerequisites:
-  - Download and install .NET Core 2.1.101 SDK or a version backwardly compatible with it.
+  - Download and install .NET Core 2.2 SDK or a version backwardly compatible with it.
-  - Download and install MySQL Server and optionally MySQL Workbench or another database manager.
+  - Download MySQL installer
+  	* Install MySQL server 5.7, under the setup,create a root account with password “password”, and add a user with username “user” with password “password”.
+	* (Optional) Install Workbench
-  - Create a database named giraf on the MySQL Server.
-This can be done from the workbench or via cli.
+  - Setup a giraf database/schema named giraf on the MySQL Server (can be done from Workbench or via cli).

-1. Open a terminal-emulator and navigate to `⋯/web-api/GirafRest`

-  - run `cp appsettings.template.json appsettings.Development.json`
-  - update appsettings.Development.json with
-	- All fields <> in the"DefaultConnection" string.
+    * Through Workbench:
+    	Start MySQL Workbench
+	There should be a Local instance running under MySQL Connections Login using the created root password, “password” Create a new schema named giraf

+1. Clone the web_api repository from GitHub

+2. Setup the connection to the local MySQL server.
+  - In the …\ web-api\GirafRest create a copy of the file “appsettings.template.json” and call it “appsettings.Development.json”.
+  - Open the created file “appsettings.Development.json” file with a text editor
+  - Using the previously setup change the following:
+    * The DefaultConnection on line 3 to:
+    * "DefaultConnection": "server=localhost;port=3306;userid=user;password=password;database=giraf;Allow User Variables=True"
-    - Jwt.JwtKey field, which must be any (random) string of, at least 40, alpha-numeric charecters
+    * The Jwt.JwtKey on line 24 to be any (random) string of, at least 40, alpha-numeric charecters.
+(Remember to remove the “<” and “>”.
-    - Jwt.JwtIssuer field, which is your name or organization.
+    * The Jwt.JwtIssuer on line 25 to your name or organization.
 For example "Aalborg University"

+3. Open a terminal and navigate to …\ web-api\GirafRest folder
-  - run `dotnet restore`
+  - Run `dotnet restore`
-  - run `dotnet ef database update`
+  - Run `dotnet ef database update`
-  - run `dotnet run --sample-data`
+  - Run `dotnet run --sample-data`

-The `--sample-data` flag will generate sample data if target database is empty, and we recommend using this flag by default.
-Other possible flags are:
+The flags that can be used for run:

         --prod=[true|false]		| If true then connect to production db, defaults to false.
         --port=integer			| Specify which port to host the server on, defaults to 5000.